FMajdali/Navigation-Deep-RL/README.md

 ## Solving the environment
 The environment on hand is episodic, and to **solve the project successfully, the agent must get an average score of +13 over 100 consecutive episodes.**

-# Getting Started

-All the required libraries are there in the requirements.txt, there is an option to use the command **!pip -q install .** in the Jupyter notebook provided by Udacity in the project workspace to do all the required installations.

 # Learning Algorithem
 ## Quick Explanation
 The utilized algorithem in this project is **Deep Q Network** where a neural network is trained to become an approximator of the optimal action-value function.
 Reinforcement Learning is notoriously unstable when neural networks are used to represent the action-value function.